501 - Live at Bass Concert Hall (Austin Night 1)

 Okay.

-So, for anyone who isn't from the state or who might need a refresher as to why Texas has its own Declaration of Independence,
+So for anyone who isn't from the state or who might need a refresher as to why Texas has its own Declaration of Independence,

+that's me.
 Oh, yeah, Karen, the scholar.

 You're going to tell us.
+Tell us everything.

+Yeah.
 Guess what?
+Okay.

 That's because Texas used to be a part of Mexico until it declared independence in 1836.